Constructing the Constructible Universe Constructively

 Using this machinery we are now able to show that $\tf{CZF}_\mathcal{P}$ is unable to prove that the Axiom of Exponentiation holds in \tf{L}.
 In particular, this means that \tf{CZF} is unable to show that \tf{L} satisfies every axiom of \tf{CZF}.

 \ExpFailsinLofCZF

-\begin{proof} What we shall actually show is that $\tf{CZF}_\mathcal{P}$ does not prove the following: \textit{The statement ``the collection of all functions from $\omega$ to $\omega$ forms a set'' relatives to \tf{L}}.
+\begin{proof} It will suffice to show that $\tf{CZF}_\mathcal{P}$ does not prove the following: \textit{The statement ``the collection of all functions from $\omega$ to $\omega$ forms a set'' relativizes to \tf{L}}.
 Aiming for a contradiction, suppose that $\tf{CZF}_\mathcal{P}$ was able to prove this statement.